 The inventor of National Llama Day is unknown, but we sincerely thank them for their love of animals!
 Llamas are related to camels, and live a relatively calm life.
 They originated 40 million years ago in North America, and slowly migrated to the Southern states, and eventually Europe.
 After they were introduced to people, they were domesticated and used for physical labor, such as carrying loads.
 Females are also sheared for their wool several times a year, and can produce up to 1 kg of wool per shearing.

 - Llamas have a stubborn character – they won’t move until they have been relieved of a heavy load.

 - Males are easily agitated and will fight each other in competition.

 - They can live for around 20 years, but have been known to live up to 30.

-- they feel great in the herd, they even accept sheep and goats into it;
+- They feel great in herds, even accepting sheep and goats as members.

-- They are just the cutest creatures on the planet and are very trainable!
-The scientists even taught them how to use a mirror.
+- They are incredibly trainable and have even been taught how to use a mirror!

 National Llama Day is observed on December 9 each year.